Top-rated movers to make your Orlando to Columbus move easy

 - Columbus’s population is about 33% less than Orlando.

-- Columbus's public transportation has a score of 2 out of 10 versus Orlando's higher score of 6.
+- Columbus’s public transportation score of 2 out of 10 is lower than Orlando’s score of 6.

 - Columbus is less walkable than Orlando with a score of 25 out of 100 vs Orlando’s 41 out of 100.

-- Columbus has a bike-friendliness score 31 out of 100, which means it isn't as accessible to and safe for cyclists as Orlando, which has a score of 57 out of 100.
+- Columbus has a bike-friendliness score of 31 out of 100, which means it isn’t as accessible or safe for cyclists as Orlando, which has a score of 57.

 - Columbus’s crime rate is higher than Orlando with a score of 72.18 compared to Orlando’s 49.57.
 This means that Columbus neighborhoods are safer than 72.18% of all U.S. neighborhoods, and Orlando neighborhoods are safer than 49.57%.